 Clean Architecture | Explanation and Opinion

-Since I've been asked quite a bit, in this post we're going to see what clean architecture is, today we'll discuss what it is and at the end I'll give my opinion.
+Since I've been asked quite a bit, in this post we're going to see what clean architecture is, today we're going to see what it is and at the end I'll share my opinion.

-Note: the code linked is not mine; it's a very popular GitHub project often used as a template for clean architecture.
+Note: The code linked here is not mine.
+It's a very popular Github project that's often used as a template for clean architecture.

 1 - What is clean architecture?

-To understand what clean architecture is, we first need to understand that it’s an architecture focused on the domain.
-Or in other words, all dependencies point toward the domain.
+To understand what clean architecture is, we first have to understand that it is an architecture focused on the domain.
+In other words, all dependencies point towards the domain.

-What this chart aims to show is that your application is composed of layers, and actions or changes happening in the outer layers don't affect the inner layers.
+What this graphic shows is that your application is composed of layers, and any actions or changes happening in the outer layers do not affect the inner layers.

-1.1 - How are the layers divided in clean architecture?
+1.1 - How are layers divided in clean architecture?

-For example, imagine you have a Rest API and you want to migrate to grpc.
-You simply change the presentation layer (blue), and this doesn't affect the inner layers.
-The outer layer is always the entry point to your application, whether that's an API, a desktop app, or a web app; it's the entry point.
+For example, imagine you have a REST API and you want to migrate to gRPC, you would simply change the presentation layer (blue), and this wouldn’t affect the inner layers.
+That’s because the outer layer is always the entry point to your application, whether it’s an API, a desktop app, or a web app, it’s the entry point.

-The second layer is called "interface adapters" (green), which is just the data access layer.
-It's what will query/insert into the database, the file system, or external services, for example through an API call, etc.
+The second layer we see is identified as “interface adapters” (green), which is basically the data access layer, the layer that reads/writes to the database, the file system, or external services, for example via an API call, etc.

 The third layer is the use cases layer.
-For example, in a typical application, it’s very common to use mediatr in these projects, so commands, queries, and handlers will be found there.
-Basically, it's where the logic for each scenario is.
+For example, in a typical application, it’s common to use MediatR in these projects, so commands, queries, and handlers will be there.
+Basically, this is where the logic for each scenario lives.

-The central (yellow) layer is the domain layer, which in most cases will be the database entities.
-In the case of .NET, these are the entities of entity framework.
+The central (yellow) layer is the domain layer, which in most cases will be your database entities.
+In the case of .NET, these are usually the entities of Entity Framework.

-By the way, in this layer we can put rules.
-For example, imagine you have a to-do app, and you only want to allow one task per day.
-That business rule can be enforced in the domain layer, no problem.
+By the way, in this layer you can add rules.
+For example, imagine you have a to-do list app and you want to allow only one task per day, this rule can live in the domain layer without any issue.

-This means that the business logic layer, when using clean architecture, is the two innermost layers: the application layer and the domain layer.
+This means that the business logic layer when using clean architecture consists of the two innermost layers: the application layer and the domain layer.

 1.2 - Dependencies in Clean architecture

-But the most important part is the arrows you can see, because this means that outer layers can reference inner layers, but inner layers must not reference outer layers.
-That's why, like I said before, you can change your rest API to grpc by only modifying the outer layer.
+But the most important part are the arrows you see, which indicate that the outer layers can reference the inner layers, but not the other way around.
+That’s why, as I said earlier, you can switch from REST API to gRPC by only modifying the outer layer.

-And for me, this is the most important part of clean architecture, especially where the domain layer comes in, because it is our inner layer, and depends on nothing else.
-This is important to keep in mind, because as I mentioned, the domain layer contains the entity framework entities (in most .NET cases), but the layer that actually makes the database calls is the application layer, which is a higher layer and actually outside of business logic, as you can see in this other diagram:
+And to me, this is the most important thing about clean architecture, especially the domain layer, because it’s our innermost layer and doesn’t depend on any other.
+This is really important, because as I mentioned, the domain layer is typically the entity framework entities (in .NET), but the layer actually interacting with the database is the application layer, which is a higher level and outside the business logic, as you can see here:

 clean architecture in detail

-What you do is, in the application layer you define an interface, which will then be implemented by the infrastructure layer (which is responsible for deciding whether it’s a database call or an external service call).
+What we do is define an interface in the application layer, which is then implemented by the infrastructure layer, which decides whether that means making a database call or calling an external service.

-Well, in the .NET case with entity framework, it's very likely you'll put an IDbContext and have entity framework referenced within the application layer, which, in my opinion, isn't best practice.
+Although, in the case of .NET with Entity Framework, it’s very likely that you introduce an IDbContext and reference Entity Framework inside the application layer, which, in my opinion, isn’t really the best practice.

-Why?
-Well, the idea of the interface is to abstract implementation, but if we look at the code example, we see the following interface:
+And why?
+Well, the idea of the interface is to abstract the implementation, but if we look at the sample code, you can see the following interface:

 And what does it contain?
 A DbSet...
-In theory we are abstracting the data layer from the application layer, but even though we're not referencing it directly, we're importing the Entity Framework library into the application layer, which, well, kind of defeats the purpose of abstraction.
+Theoretically we are abstracting the data layer away from the application layer, but even though we aren’t directly referencing it, we’re still importing the Entity Framework library into the application layer, which kind of defeats the purpose of the abstraction.

 clean architecture breaking abstraction